Greek Spinach and Rice – Spanakorizo

 It is soft and creamy, and along with plenty of lemon juice, a bit of olive oil and of course feta, it was delicious (and still is).

 Spanakorizo is such a simple dish as many Greek ones are, but yet delicious and easy to make.
+Rice is cooked along with spinach in olive oil to a silky, creamy texture.
 Oh, and did I mention its nutritional value?
 Spinach full of antioxidants and fiber, the lemon helps with some absorption of the iron in the spinach and the rice is a source of carbohydrates to provide sustenance.
 The actual recipe has little olive oil during the cooking stage, but adding some olive oil while serving makes it even more delicious and the addition of fat helps with the absorption of antioxidants.
 Now this recipe makes about 2 main course servings, so basically you are getting ½ pound of vegetables in one sitting.
 The beauty of the Greek diet… getting your vegetables effortlessly.

 The rice